-Get ready to unlock limitless career opportunities, impress hiring managers, and pave your way to becoming a standout general manager.
+Get ready to unlock limitless career opportunities, impress hiring managers, and pave your way to becoming a general manager.
 Let's dive into the art of resume perfection!

 The general manager role is diverse and can be found in industries including hospitality, retail, manufacturing, and healthcare.